joshbrew/threeshaderhelper/README.md

         canvas,
         sounds,
         THREEShaderHelper.defaultFragment, //replace with shader text
-        undefined //can use the default vertex shader by leaving undefined );
+        undefined, //can use the default vertex shader by leaving undefined 'sphere' //you can project onto different meshes using uv mapping, the options are 'plane', 'sphere', 'halfsphere', 'circle', 'vrscreen'.
+The VR Screen mimics a curved screen to fill peripherals rather than full a half sphere
+    );

     // Set up the default renderer and start the animation loop